dnshio/dnshio.github.io/_posts/2016-10-06-string-concatenation-in-rust-is-not-tivial.md

 * `impl Add<String> for String` needlessly consume two arguments when one is sufficient
 * `impl<'a, 'b> Add<&'a str>` for &'b str hides an unconditional memory allocation

-So, yeah... a very long article later, we finally managed to concatenate two Strings.
-And that's the thing about languages that let you play with memory.
-You have to keep asking questions until you go all the way down to the physical memory in order to understand something that you spend less than a minute on in high-level languages.

-But don't be discouraged by all this.
-You can just go about concatenating Strings as if this article didn't even exist.
-You get the hang of the language pretty quickly.
-And the compiler is far more helpful than the C compiler.
-And it's a good language to learn if you want to write something that's going to give you performance boost on your existing implementation.